brunokim/prol/README.md

 as a JSON for each iteration.
 You may visualize the execution by running an HTTP server within the debug/ folder, e.g. with `python -m http.server`, and loading the JSONL file.

+![Screenshot of debug view, showcasing instructions, register values and controls](docs/debug-view.png)

 As a sample, `debugtest/interpreter.jsonl` contains the execution for `interpreter.py`.

-![Screenshot of debug view, showcasing instructions, register values and controls](docs/debug-view.png)
+If you wish to dump execution for some grammar tests, run `pytest --debug_grammar`.
+Warning: debug dumping is slooow.

 ## Documentation